Bowling Green, KY Solar Panels

 With LightReach, there are no investment costs to recoup, loan payments to manage, or maintenance needs to take on.
 As soon as your panels are active, your solar savings are too!

 Yes, solar makes sense for many Bowling Green homeowners.
-With an average of 4.8 peak sun hours per day and Kentucky electricity rates rising 19% since 2020, solar can provide real, long-term savings.
-A typical medium-sized home can save around $34,000 over 25 years.
+With 4.8 peak sun hours per day and Kentucky electricity rates rising roughly 13% since 2021, solar can offer meaningful long-term savings — an estimated $34,000 over 25 years for a typical home.

-If upfront cost is a concern, Palmetto’s LightReach solar lease removes that barrier entirely — you can go solar with no money down and start saving from day one, with payments starting as low as $81/month.
+For those concerned about upfront costs, Palmetto’s LightReach solar lease removes that barrier entirely.
+Bowling Green homeowners can go solar with no money down, starting at around $81/month, and begin saving from day one — with no maintenance responsibilities.

-Yes, solar panels can increase your home’s value in Bowling Green.
-Research from Zillow shows that homes with solar panels sell for about 4.1% more than comparable homes without them.
-On a $250,000 Bowling Green home, that’s roughly $10,000 in added value.
+Yes, solar panels can increase your home value in Bowling Green.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+For a $300,000 home in Bowling Green, that could mean roughly $12,300 in added value.

-For many Bowling Green homeowners, solar can be worth it financially — especially with a lease option.
-With Palmetto’s LightReach lease, your monthly payment is typically less than your current electricity bill, meaning you can start saving from day one with no upfront investment.
+For Bowling Green homeowners, solar can be financially worthwhile — especially with a lease option.
+With Palmetto’s LightReach lease, your monthly payment is typically less than your current electricity bill, meaning savings start on day one with no upfront investment required.

-Kentucky electricity rates have risen 19% since 2020, and that trend is expected to continue.
-A leased solar system locks in a predictable monthly cost, reducing your exposure to future rate increases.
-A typical Bowling Green home can save around $34,000 over 25 years.
+Kentucky electricity rates have risen 13% since 2021, and that trend is expected to continue.
+A typical Bowling Green home can save an estimated $34,000 over 25 years by going solar — making it a practical long-term financial decision.

-We believe Palmetto Solar is the best choice for solar installation in Bowling Green, KY.
-As a national company with a strong local install network, we’ve served 20,000+ customers across 31 states and maintain an approval rating over 85%.
+We believe Palmetto Solar is the best choice for Bowling Green homeowners.
+As a national company with a strong local install network, we’ve served 20,000+ customers across 31 states with an approval rating over 85%.